 The history of this Geology Museum was started in 1850 during Dutch colonization.
 That year the Dutch government in Indonesia established Dienst van het Mijnwezen, an organization to survey and do some researches on the geological materials in Indonesia.
 They need the minerals to support the industrial revolution in Europe.

-When this organization had collected plenty of minerals, fossils, maps, etc. they need a place to store and analyze them.
+When this organization had collected plenty of minerals, fossils, maps, and such, they need a place to store and analyze them.
 Hence, they built a Geologisch Laboratorium on Rembrandt Straat in 1928.
 Unfortunately, we lost many documents during Japan colonialization and post-independence war.

 Back to present day, the name of Rembrandt straat was replaced with Diponegoro street and the Art Deco building of Geologisch Laboratorium has become the Geology Museum.
 This museum was renovated to its current look during 1999-2000, funded by JICA (Japan International Corporation Agency).

-Next is the exhibition of minerals, such as quartz and amethyst.
-At the far end of this section is the exhibition of volcanoes in Indonesia.
-There are 129 active volcanoes in Indonesia, no wonder people say we live in the Ring of Fire :) There are some more information with a maket on the popular volcanoes: Anak Krakatau, Merapi, Batur, Tangkubanparahu and Bromo-Semeru.
+In one corner we can watch a short movie on how the forces formed the earth.
+Then there is a special exhibit about volcanoes in Indonesia.
+There are 129 active volcanoes in Indonesia, no wonder people say we live in the Ring of Fire :) More specific information is provided on the popular volcanoes such as Anak Krakatau, Tambora, Merapi, Batur, Tangkubanparahu and Bromo-Semeru.

-History of Life gallery is across the hall from Geology of Indonesia.
-We will found so many fossils here, from different time frame.
-The oldest fossil is Stromatolit from 3.5 billion years ago.
-This museum also has trilobit from Pre-Cambrian period, a replica of Tyrannosaurus rex (T.rex) from Mesozoic, and mammals, such as elephant (Sinomastodon, Elephas, Stegodon) from Quarternary period of Cenozoic.
+Next we go across the hall from Geology of Indonesia into History of Life gallery.
+We will see lots and lots of fossils here, from many different time frame.
+The oldest fossil is Stromatolite from 3.5 billion years ago.
+This museum also has trilobit from Pre-Cambrian period, a replica of Tyrannosaurus rex (T.rex) from Mesozoic, and ancient mammals from Indonesia, such as elephant (Sinomastodon, Elephas, Stegodon) from Quarternary period of Cenozoic.

-Indonesia is also rich with many gemstones: garnet, jade (nefrit), emerald, ruby, saphir, and diamond are some of them.
+Indonesia is also rich with many gemstones: garnet, jade (nefrit), emerald, ruby, sapphire, and diamond are some of them.
 They are so beautiful.

 Other thing we excavated from earth is the oil, gas, and coal.
-In addition to the information in the gallery, there are some makets showing the offshore oil platform (oil rig).
+In addition to the information in the gallery, there are some miniatures of the offshore oil platform (oil rig).

 At the end of this section we are reminded that sooner or later the energy from oil, gas and coal will run out.
 Hence, we should use the renewed energy more.
 Being an archipelago with lots of active volcanoes, Indonesia is very suitable to extract energy from water and geothermal.